sharif1093/dextron/README.md

 ## Eval mode, With session, With loading: Loading from a checkpoint
 python -m digideep.main --play --load-checkpoint "<path-to-checkpoint>"

+## Doing post-processing for all sessions in a directory.
+Note: the session names should follow the pattern of "<NAME>_s<seed>" to be included.
+python -m dextron.post_all --root-dir "/tmp/digideep_sessions_old/ins_noisy_end"

 # Loading a saved checkpoint using its saved modules
 PYTHONPATH="<path-to-session>/modules" python -m digideep.main --play --load-checkpoint "<path-to-checkpoint>"